7gxycn08/PyAutoActions/README.md

 ## Features

-- **Automatic HDR Toggle**: Automatically enables HDR when a game starts and disables it upon closure.
+- **Automatic HDR Toggle**: Automatically enables HDR when a game/app starts and disables it upon closure.
 - **Low System Impact**: Operates efficiently using only 3 threads and minimal CPU usage.
 - **Tray Functionality**: Resides in the system tray for easy access and minimal interference.
 - **Game Launcher**: Launch games directly from the system tray to ensure HDR settings are correctly applied.